SnootyMonkey/coming-soon/README.md

 Go back to your landing page by removing the /redis-test from the URL and enter in your email address to signup for your own app.

 To view the contact information that's been entered into your landing page, navigate to **http://your-heroku-machine-name.heroku.com/contacts**.
-You will need to enter the admin username and password that you setup in 'config.edn'.
+You will need to enter the admin username and password that you setup in **config.edn**.

 You should see a table listing the name, type and referral URL for everyone that has signed up for your app.